stevejay/dynamodb-doc-client-wrapper/README.md

 ```
 $ npm install --save dynamodb-doc-client-wrapper
 ```

 or

 ```
 $ yarn add dynamodb-doc-client-wrapper
 ```

 You also need to have the `aws-sdk` package available as a peer dependency.
-When running AWS Lambda functions on AWS, that package is already installed; you can install it as a dev dependency so it is available locally when testing.
+When running AWS Lambda functions on AWS, that package is already installed; you can install `aws-sdk` as a dev dependency so it is available locally when testing.

 ## Usage